hiiii ›

 how 2 write like me

-thought up independently of but encouraged by the existence of marijn van hoorn's style guide as well as chridd's list of neologisms
+thought up independently of but encouraged by the existence of xanthe's style guide as well as chridd's list of neologisms

 if this interests you then so may jan Misali's punctuation analysis